IBS Awareness Month, April 2023

-April is “Irritable Bowel Syndrome (IBS) Awareness” month.
-This month three Blackrock Clinic multi-disciplinary specialists have come together to offer their advice, information and professional perspectives on IBS awareness, symptom management and patient empowerment.
+Each April is “Irritable Bowel Syndrome (IBS) Awareness” month.
+Three Blackrock Clinic multi-disciplinary specialists have come together to offer their advice, information and professional perspectives on IBS awareness, symptom management and patient empowerment.

 Highlighting Blackrock Clinic’s holistic approach to diagnosis, treatment and quality of life enhancement for IBS sufferers, you will find engaging content throughout the month on this page from: